microsoft/azure-pipelines-yaml/design/pipeline-resources.md

     source: string  # source defintion of the pipeline
     version: string  # the pipeline run number to pick the artifact, defaults to Latest pipeline successful across all stages
     branch: string  # branch to pick the artiafct, optional; defaults to master branch
-    tags: string # picks the artifacts on from the pipeline with given tag, optional; defaults to no tags
+    tags: string # picks the artifacts on from the pipeline with given tag, optional; defaults to any tag or no tag.
+    trigger:
+      branches:
+        include: [ string ]  # branches on which the trigger events are considered, optional; Defaults to all branches are included.
+        exclude: [ string ]  # branches on which the trigger events are discarded, optional; Defaults to none.
+      stages: [ string ]  # trigger after completion of given stage, optional; Defaults to all stage completion.
+      tags: [ string ]  # tags on which the trigger events are considered, optional; Defaults to any tag or no tag.
 ```

 ### Examples